MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter3_methodology.md

 ### main.py

-main.py is a Python file that does the core on analysing the road to then find lane lines which could then be mapped onto a video file, created by a large number of images.
+This Python file is the core of calculations and determination for identifying lane lines and then drawing them on to a live video.
+The file features a number of functions which will be discussed in detail below.

+**def read_images()**
+This method is responsible

 ## Summary